-Texas gunman had 'escaped mental hospital'
+Texas gunman 'escaped mental hospital'

 - Why are US mass shootings getting more deadly?

-In the report, police wrote that Kelley had escaped from Peak Behavioral Health Services in Santa Teresa, New Mexico, about 100 miles (160km) away.
+Officers wrote that Kelley had fled Peak Behavioral Health Services in Santa Teresa, New Mexico, about 100 miles (160km) away.

 The person who reported him missing from the facility told police Kelley "suffered from mental disorders".